From floors to walls and ceilings, vertical or horizontal, stripes make a striking statement–and I love them!

 Irregular stripes can create a cool and unexpected effect, but it’s probably best to stick to just two colours, or more muted shades to pull off this look without your home ending up looking like a demented fun house.

 I tend to paint my stripes, using a long spirit level to mark them out, and low tack masking tape to keep them neat and tidy, but you can get a quicker and super neat result with wallpaper; remember, you can apply the paper horizontally as well as vertically, so you can get two effects with one roll.
 Striped carpets, stair runners and rugs are also a huge trend at the moment, and enable you to splash quick character over a plain area.

 Whether you want a quick funky fix, or you’re willing to earn your stripes, do the stripe thing!

 Have you got a great decorating technique you could show us?
-Send me pictures using my quick & easy Submission Form, I would love to see the results of your own creativity and hard work!
+Send pictures using my easy Submission Form.

 Do you like the stripe effect?